John Nichols Thom: Battle and death

 By January 1838, Tom had fallen out with Mr Francis, and he spent the next few months riding through East Kent, relying on the hospitality of supporters.
 With promises of a better future, fairer distribution of wealth and greater equality, he attracted a following of agricultural labourers, artisans and small-holders.
 In particular, he addressed their concerns about low wages, lack of work, and the New Poor Law, which ordered all able-bodied men to workhouses if they could not find work.
 Until the end of May, the activities of Tom and his small band of followers were entirely peaceful as they marched around the local countryside trying to drum up support amongst the workers.
 Some wealthier landowners were however becoming alarmed and, on 31 May 1838, a local magistrate, Dr Poore, issued a warrant for Tom's arrest for inciting workmen to leave their work.

 Early on the morning of 31 May, the parish constable of Boughton-under-Blean enlisted the help of his assistant and also of his brother, Nicholas Mears, and set off to find Tom.
 When they arrived at Bossenden Farm, where Tom and his followers were staying, Tom shot and killed Nicholas Mears.
 The constable and his assistant fled.
 News of the murder reached the magistrates and soldiers were called out from the barracks at Canterbury.
 A detachment of the 45th Infantry under Major Armstrong, with three junior officers and about one hundred men, met up with the magistrates and tracked Tom and his followers down to a clearing in Bossenden Wood.
-Tom's followers numbered between thirty and forty (a few having managed to escape after the killing of the constable), and, with the exception of Tom and one other who had pistols, were armed only with sticks.
+Tom's followers numbered between thirty and forty (a few had managed to escape after the killing of the constable), and, with the exception of Tom and one other who had pistols, were armed only with sticks.
 As the soldiers advanced, Lieutenant Bennet was shot dead by Tom.
 In the ensuing confrontation, which lasted only a few minutes, Tom and eight of his followers were killed or mortally wounded by the soldiers, and a young special constable who was helping the soldiers was caught in their fire and killed.
 One soldier was slightly injured by a stick.